recovery—that is, recovery of data changes made since a

 backup that returns the server to its state when the backup was

 made.
-Performing point-in-time recovery of MySQL Cluster tables
+Performing point-in-time recovery of NDB Cluster tables

-with MySQL Cluster and MySQL Cluster Replication can be
+with NDB Cluster and NDB Cluster Replication can be accomplished

-To perform point-in-time recovery of MySQL Cluster, it is necessary to follow the steps shown here:
+To perform point-in-time recovery of NDB Cluster, it is necessary to follow the steps shown here:

 At some later point, prior to restoring the cluster, make a backup of the